Aerial Patroller – Geospatial Recorder

 The Aerial Patroller can also record audio from standard auxiliary sources, such as an iPod or MP3 player.
 Standard input cables include: 3.5mm(1/8″) TRS jacks (also known as a headphone jack), 1/4″ audio inputs from professional audio sources, and XLR connectors from professional microphones.

-Using GPS Automation, MP3 files such as: soundtracks, narrations, and safety messages can be loaded and played based on GPS or manually selected be the pilot.
-MP3 audio is mixed along with headset or auxiliary audio inputs using the two volume adjustment knobs on the front of the unit.
+Using GPS Automation (with availble external module), MP3 files such as: soundtracks, narrations, and safety messages can be loaded and played based on GPS or manually selected be the pilot.
+MP3 audio is mixed along with headset or auxiliary audio inputs using the two volume adjustment knobs on the front of the automation module.

 Internal Power Control Module